Champions Centre Church - Rolled Rubber Event Flooring - Tacoma, WA

-Related Product: Rubber Flooring Rolls 3/8 Inch Black Geneva
+Related Product: Rubber Flooring Roll Geneva 3/8 Inch Black Per SF

 The non-denominational church has three campuses that include a school and dome event center (which served as inspiration for the Tacoma Dome) and hosts numerous large events throughout the year.